Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/index.md

     are running on LUMI.
 There is some attention to AI also but users only interested in training models and not in gaining a deeper insight of performance analysis etc., may be better of with the [AI trainings offered by LUST](https://lumi-supercomputer.github.io/AI-latest).

+    Part of the lectures are about tools that HPE and AMD offer to analyse program behaviour, and other lectures focus on a specific performance bottleneck, how to detect if it is present and how to deal with it.

     The materials from day 1 and 2 are an absolute prerequisite to be able to benefit from this part of the course.